macarc/PipeScore/src/static/docs.md

 On the edit menu, under `Advanced`, you can change the note grouping.
 By default PipeScore will group notes based on the bottom number of the time signature (for example, 8 always uses 3-quaver length groups).
 However, in certain cases, such as irregular time signatures, this needs to be changed.
 In the `Custom Grouping` box, you can enter the number of quavers that should be in each group.
 For example, if you want to have a group of 4 quavers then a group of 3, type `4,3` in to the box.
 PipeScore will then group the notes in that bar (and any bars immediately afterwards that have the same time signature) with that grouping.
 PipeScore will also handle other note lengths (e.g. semiquavers) correctly based on the group lengths you gave.

 ## Staves
-You can add a stave by selecting a bar on the stave above where you want to place it and clicking the `+ After` button.
+You can add a stave by selecting a bar on the stave above where you want to place it and clicking the `+ After` button under the `Stave` menu.
 Alternatively, you can select a bar on the stave below where you want to place it and click `+ Before`.

 You can delete a stave by selecting and deleting all the bars on the stave.